-DOLBY PRO LOGIC II
+DOLBY PRO LOGIC II and DOLBY PRO LOGIC IIx

-This mode allows you to enjoy many of the benefits of Dolby Digital from your stereo sources.
-This updated version of Dolby Pro Logic features enhanced realism from full range stereo surround channels.
-Dolby Pro Logic II has several options which can be set using the On Screen Display (OSD) menus.
-These include:
+These modes allows you to enjoy many of the benefits of Dolby Digital (and Dolby Digital EX) from your stereo sources.

-MOVIE mode for Dolby Surround soundtracks.
-These are decoded by the TGIII into separate channels: left and right channels for off-screen imaging, a center channel for most on-screen dialog, and stereo surround channels for ambience and special effects.
+DOLBY PRO LOGIC II features enhanced realism from full range stereo surround channels.
+Use this mode to listen to your stereo sources in 5.1 surround sound.
+It has two options, Movie and Music, which can be set using the On Screen Display (OSD) menus.
+In MOVIE mode, Dolby Surround soundtracks are decoded by the TGIV into separate channels: left and right channels for off-screen imaging, a center channel for most on-screen dialog, and stereo surround channels for ambience and special effects.
+This is the mode to use for any surround-encoded material.